Custom Magnet & Magnetic Assembly Design

 Finite Element Analysis

 Finite Element Analysis (FEA) modeling programs are used to analyze magnetic problems in order to arrive at solutions, which can then be tested and fine tuned against a prototype of the magnet structure.
 Using FEA models flux densities, torques, and forces may be calculated.
 Results can be output in various forms, including plots of vector magnetic potentials, flux density maps, and flux pattern plots.
-The Design Engineering team at Magnet Applications has extensive experience in many types of magnetic designs and is able to assist in the design and execution of FEA models.
+The Design Engineering team at Bunting has extensive experience in many types of magnetic designs and is able to assist in the design and execution of FEA models.

 Permanent Magnet Stability